Infrastructure investment funds stay buoyant-study

-Research firm Preqin said that some $14 billion (8 billion pounds) was raised by funds holding an interim closing during the quarter, an increase of 33 percent over the previous quarter.
+Research firm Preqin said that some $14 billion was raised by funds holding an interim closing during the quarter, an increase of 33 percent over the previous quarter.

 An interim close is held by funds at any point during the fund raising process, allowing them to invest the money raised up until then in existing infrastructure projects such as schools, roads and airports.